Joseph Newmark

 Joseph Newmark (1799–1881) was a Prussian-American businessman in New York City and Los Angeles and a member of the Newmark family of Southern California.
 He helped found Jewish congregations in both cities and later became an ordained rabbi.

-After immigrating from Prussia to New York City, he was a co-founder there of B'nai Jeshurun.
+After emigrating from Prussia to New York City, he was a co-founder there of B'nai Jeshurun.
 He moved to the West Coast, briefly living and working in San Francisco.

 Newmark moved again to Los Angeles in 1854, where two nephews were already in business.
 He founded Congregation B'nai B'rith in 1862, which was originally an Orthodox synagogue.
 It later became Reform and is known as the Wilshire Boulevard Temple, the oldest synagogue in Los Angeles.

 Early life

 Joseph Newmark was born into a Jewish family in 1799 in Neumark, West Prussia.
 He received a classical Jewish education, including rabbinical training and certification as a schochet, a ritual slaughterer for kosher meat.

 He married for the first time at age 19, and had two children with his first wife.
 After his wife died at a young age, he and his two children immigrated in 1820 to the United States.